- 1 Welcome

 Your Turn to Create a Storyboard

-This template uses presentation slides for the scenes and Acts.
+TEMPLATE #2: This next template uses Powerpoint presentation slides for organizing the scenes and acts.

-Or, to create a physical storyboard, use whatever tool you like.
+Or, you can create a physical storyboard using whatever tool you like.
 For example, use a corkboard and cue cards or a big sheet of paper and cue cards.
 The tool doesn’t matter, only the general method.